Subsidies for low-income families per year. Social support for low-income families

 • a copy of the marriage certificate;

-• copies of work books of all working family members;
+• copies of work records of all working family members;

 • Bank account.

-Based on the type of allowance and benefits, the main package of documents is supplemented by other papers that determine the provision of benefits to the poor:
+Based on the type of benefits and benefits, the main package of documents is supplemented by other documents that determine the provision of benefits to the poor:

-• financial assistance: documents confirming the need of the family or its members for additional funds (medical certificates, certificates from the employment service, courts);
+• material assistance: documents confirming the need of the family or its members for additional funds (medical certificates, certificates from the employment service, court);

-• payments to students: certificates from the school on admission to the first grade (provision of uniforms), papers from the educational authorities about the lack of places in the nearest school;
+• payments to students: certificates from the school confirming admission to the first grade (provision of uniforms), papers from the educational authorities confirming the lack of places in the nearest school;

-• food allowance: a medical certificate from a gynecologist on the provision of good nutrition, a copy of insurance policies, a certificate from a pediatrician on the need for an expanded food basket for the child;
+• food allowance: medical certificate from a gynecologist about the provision of adequate nutrition, a copy of insurance policies, a certificate from a pediatrician about the need for an expanded food basket for the child;

 • reimbursement of paid housing and communal services: payment receipts, certificates indicating the absence of arrears in payments.

-Benefits for large families are provided after presentation of a certificate of family composition, which determines the issuance of an appropriate certificate.
+Benefits for families with many children are provided upon presentation of a certificate of family composition, which determines the issuance of the appropriate certificate.

-The current programs to help the poor are aimed at saving the budget of poorly protected cells of society.
-By collecting the necessary documents and submitting to the social protection authorities, many can receive payments that allow them to increase their income to the subsistence level.
+Current programs to help the poor are aimed at saving the budget of weakly protected sections of society.
+By collecting the necessary documents and submitting them to social protection authorities, many can receive payments that allow them to increase their income to the subsistence level.

-Poor families are one of the most vulnerable social strata of society.
+Low-income families are one of the most vulnerable social strata of society.
 Due to the large population of our country, it is difficult for the state to provide all those in need with the necessary material and social benefits.
-But the state authorities are trying to resolve this issue in favor of poor families, singling them out as a privileged category of the population.
+But government authorities are trying to resolve this issue in favor of poor families, singling them out as a preferential category of the population.

-In accordance with the legislative norms (Law No. 134-FZ of 10/24/1997), a low-income family can be recognized as a family whose members' income per each does not exceed the subsistence level established for the region of residence of this family.
+In accordance with legislative norms (Law No. 134-FZ of October 24, 1997), a low-income family can be recognized as a family whose income per member does not exceed the minimum subsistence level established for the region of residence of this family.

-To calculate the average per capita income for each family member, the sums of all benefits and payments received by family members (wages, unemployment benefits, various types of pensions, scholarships, etc.) accrued for the last three months are added up.
+To calculate the average per capita income for each family member, add up the amounts of all benefits and payments received by family members (wages, unemployment benefits, pensions of various types, scholarships, etc.) accrued over the last three months.

-The total amount is reduced by a factor of three.
-This is the desired value of the average per capita income.
+The total amount is tripled.
+This is the desired value of average per capita income.

-The main legislative act regulating the issues of state support for low-income families, as well as individual residents, is Law No. 178-FZ of July 17, 1999.
+The main legislative act regulating issues of state support for low-income families, as well as individual living citizens, is Law No. 178-FZ of July 17, 1999.

 This regulation defines the criteria for citizens in need of social support measures, their categories and the list of benefits to which they are entitled.

-Law No. 178-FZ also establishes that a family, claiming to receive preferential benefits as a low-income family, must confirm this fact.
-That is, its non-working members must be registered with the employment center, so that it would not be possible to think that they simply do not want to work.
+Law No. 178-FZ also establishes that a family, applying for preferential benefits as a low-income family, must confirm this fact.
+That is, its non-working members must be registered with the employment center, so that one cannot think that they simply do not want to work.

-It is also necessary to provide evidence that the state of need has occurred due to circumstances beyond the control of people - illness, the presence of people with disabilities requiring assistance, loss of property, etc.
+It is also necessary to provide evidence that the state of need arose due to circumstances beyond the control of people - illness, the presence of disabled people requiring assistance, loss of property, etc.

-In an effort to support needy low-income families, the state has established a number of benefits designed to support them.
+In an effort to support low-income families in need, the government has established a number of benefits designed to support them.
 These include:

-1. Housing benefits - a discount on rent and housing and communal services.
+1. Housing benefits - a discount on housing rent and housing and communal services.

-2. Tax incentives – exemption from taxation of social payments received from the budgets of all levels.
+2. Tax benefits – exemption from taxation of social payments received from budgets of all levels.

-3. Educational benefits - admission to higher educational institutions bypassing the general recruitment rules (participation in the competition).
-To receive this benefit, one of the conditions must be met: the parent of the child entering the study is disabled, the future student is less than 20 years old, the score scored on the basis of the Unified State Examination or entrance exams corresponds to the minimum passing amount.
+3. Educational benefits – admission to higher education institutions bypassing the general admission rules (participation in a competition).
+To receive this benefit, one of the conditions must be met: the parent of the child applying for study is disabled, the future student is under 20 years old, the score obtained on the basis of the Unified State Exam or entrance exams corresponds to the minimum passing amount.

 4. Cash payments – monthly, annual and one-time benefits.

-In 2017, the list of benefits for members of low-income families was supplemented.
-It included items such as:
+In 2017, the list of benefits for members of low-income families was expanded.
+It included such items as:

-In order to start using the prescribed benefits for legal rights, one of the members of a poor family or its legal representative must submit a set of certain documents and a corresponding application to the social protection authorities.
+In order to begin to enjoy the required benefits legally, one of the members of a low-income family or its legal representative must submit a set of certain documents and a corresponding application to the social protection authorities.

-You can also carry out this procedure in a multifunctional center that provides citizens with public services.
+You can also carry out this procedure in a multifunctional center that provides citizens with government services.

-To apply for benefits, you will need the applicant's passport and identification cards of family members, income statements, documents confirming residence and documents on the basis of which each family member receives the appropriate benefits, if any.
+To apply for benefits, you will need the applicant's passport and identity cards of family members, income certificates, documents confirming registration and documents on the basis of which each family member receives appropriate benefits, if any.

 One-time financial assistance to the poor

-What types of payments are due to low-income people?
+What types of payments are available to low-income people?

-One of the types of benefits that members of a poor family are entitled to is a one-time cash allowance.
+One of the types of benefits to which members of a low-income family are entitled is a one-time cash benefit.
 It can only be obtained once.
-Like other types of material assistance, obtaining this benefit is regulated by regional legislation.
+Like other types of financial assistance, receiving this benefit is regulated by regional legislation.

-Lump sum payments are intended for people who find themselves in a difficult life situation due to various reasons, among which may be:
+One-time payments are intended for people who find themselves in difficult life situations due to various reasons, which may include:

 • disease;